 Do you ever wonder how people can be so different from one another or how parts of the country and world can be so distinct?
 The field of Anthropology looks at people while the field of Sociology looks at societies.
 Geography is the study of earth's features and atmosphere.
 If you’re drawn to understanding people and places, you’ll want to explore the many courses and programs that make up this department.

 Our department offers courses in all of the areas above.
 If you're interested in pursuing a bachelor’s degree in one of these areas, talk to your advisor about the Transfer Studies (A.A.) or Liberal Arts - Arts and Sciences Transfer (A.A.) degrees.

-Kathleen Krueger, Ph.D., chair and assistant professor
+Kathleen Krueger, Ph.D., chair and associate professor

-Bradley Austin, Ph.D., assistant professor
+Bradley Austin, Ph.D., associate professor

 Amy Carattini, Ph.D., assistant professor

 Social Sciences, Philosophy, Interdisciplinary Studies, and Transfer Studies Support Coordinator